 Step 2: Calculate the number of mappers - The value of m is equal to the quotient of total YARN memory divided by the YARN container size.
-The YARN container size information is available in the Ambari portal as well.
+The YARN container size information is also available in the Ambari portal.
 Navigate to YARN and view the Configs tab.
 The YARN container size is displayed in this window.
-The equation to arrive at the number of mappers (m) is
+The equation to arrive at the number of mappers (m) is:

 m = (number of nodes * YARN memory for each node) / YARN container size

-Let’s assume that you have a 4 D14v2s nodes in the cluster and you are trying to transfer 10 TB of data from 10 different folders.
+Let’s assume that you have four D14v2s nodes in the cluster and you want to transfer 10 TB of data from 10 different folders.
 Each of the folders contains varying amounts of data and the file sizes within each folder are different.

 Total YARN memory - From the Ambari portal you determine that the YARN memory is 96 GB for a D14 node.
 So, total YARN memory for four node cluster is: